onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   The 'Out Properties' will be **not cleaned** by intermediary:

-  * during DEPLOIYNG (Out Properties will be take from last changes matching by elementId)
+  * during DEPLOYING (Out Properties will be take from last changes matching by elementId)
-  * during UNDEPLOING
+  * during UNDEPLOYING
   * during LOCKING/UNLOCKING
   * during UPDATING/MIGRATING/PREPARE/REVIEW/MIGRATION_PRECHECKING